 What Was the Reformation All About?

-In 1517, a German monk named Martin Luther started a protest that exploded into a worldwide movement.
-500 years later, a lot of people are asking what the Protestant Reformation was all about.
-This new short video narrated by R.C.
+Over 500 years ago, a German monk named Martin Luther started a protest that exploded into a worldwide movement.
+So what was the Protestant Reformation all about?
+This short video narrated by R.C.
 Sproul is a tool to help you give an answer.
 Share it with your family and friends.
 Also available in Chinese, French, German, Italian, Portuguese, and Spanish.

 500 years ago, a German monk named Martin Luther started a protest that exploded into worldwide movement.
 At that time, Europe lived in the shadow of the Roman Catholic Church.
 It was more like an empire than a church.
 It crowned and cast down kings, and used its dominance to keep people in the darkness of superstition.
 That sounds pretty unfamiliar.